If you’re looking for a room with a view, there’s no better place to catch a scenic sunrise than from one of the top floors of a skyscraper.

 Fast forward more than 130 years, and skyscrapers are no longer a novelty.
 However, when it comes to tall buildings, bigger is most certainly more thrilling, and the tallest buildings in the world today would literally dwarf the very first skyscrapers.

-The tallest residential buildings in the world reach absolutely dizzying heights.
-How would you feel to live in one of these?
+The tallest residential buildings in the world reach absolutely dizzying heights, and perhaps people suffering from acrophobia should steer clear, but imagine the thrill of actually living in one of these!

 The tallest residential buildings in the world